Pope makes Easter plea for Ukraine peace, cites nuclear risk

 “May the conflict in Europe also make us more concerned about other situations of conflict, suffering and sorrow, situations that affect all too many areas of our world, situations that we cannot overlook and do not want to forget,” Francis said.

+Two days after Palestinians and Israeli police clashed in Jerusalem, Francis prayed that “Israelis, Palestinians and all the inhabitants of the Holy City, together with pilgrims, experience the beauty of peace, of living in brotherhood and of accessing Holy Places” in reciprocal respect.

-Among the conflicts cited by the pope were those in the Middle East.
-He exhorted peace and reconciliation for the peoples of Lebanon, Syria and Iraq.
+He called for peace and reconciliation for the peoples of Lebanon, Syria, Iraq and Libya.

-He also cited Libya as well as Yemen, “which suffers from a conflict forgotten by all.”
+Francis spoke plaintively about Yemen, “which suffers from a conflict forgotten by all, with continuous victims.”
+He expressed hope that a recent truce would restore hope to that country’s people.

+He also prayed that God grant “reconciliation for Myanmar, where a dramatic scenario of hatred and violence persists,” and for Afghanistan, which is gripped by a humanitarian crisis, including food shortages.

 In Spain, believers and secular enthusiasts flocked back in large numbers to Holy Week processions this week for the first time since the start of the pandemic after most health restrictions were lifted.